How to replace a Comcast Triple modem, WiFi router and cable box

 A variety of feature-rich WiFi routers are on the market.
 Some emphasize features like Beamforming technology, which can help enhance HD streaming.
 Others like ASUS RT-AC88U is a far superior router for high-end gaming, 4K streaming and smart homes.
 That’s because of its NitroQAM technology that ensures low latency online gaming while guarding against lag for others streaming content.
 I encourage you to read my review on the Best Router for Streaming on Multiple Devices for further breakdown of WiFi routers worth considering.

-Best Xfinity, Comcast Triple Play modem in 2017
+Best Xfinity, Comcast Triple Play modem

 If you are a Comcast subscriber that bundles your phone service, you will need a cable modem with a phone port.